British Worker: Provincial editions

 As the strike continued, the production of the British Worker increased, running 320,000 copies for the first issue, multiplying to a peak of 700,000 on 12 May.
 They were readily distributed and sold by wholesalers and newsagents.
 Distribution however became perhaps the greatest difficulty confronting the Press and Publicity Committee.
 Early reports suggested that the TUC publication was struggling to penetrate whole districts around the country.
 The rival government newspaper combated this problem through the acquirement of hundreds of lorries and cars, reinforced by the use of aircraft flying each night from Northolt and Biggin Hill which circulated the paper in Yorkshire, Liverpool and Plymouth.

 The Publicity Committee decided to launch provincial editions to control the spread of strike news throughout the country.
 It was welcomed by strike committees in certain localities who urged the importance of improved publicity, strike information and a counter to virulent blackleg publications.
 The Publicity Committee discouraged local printed bulletins, persistently worried that provocative material would emerge in the local sheets.

 Publication was planned for Leicester, Manchester, Cardiff, Liverpool, Glasgow, Newcastle and other areas.
-However, the establishment of these centres never fully materialised as the General Council faced opposition from the printing unions, and were themselves wary of handing control of the newspaper over to localities, fearing the insertion of rash.
+However, the establishment of these centres never fully materialised as the General Council faced opposition from the printing unions, and were themselves wary of handing control of the newspaper over to localities, fearing the insertion of rash statements.